 - You will also need to take photos of the entire rebuilding process and present them at the inspection.

 - When you are ready to have your vehicle inspected, call (860) 263-5491 to set up an appointment.
-Salvage inspections are given only in Enfield, Hamden, New Britain, and Wethersfield by appointment only.
+You can have your inspection done at the Wethersfield or Hamden offices.

-- The inspection costs $88 in cash or check, plus a $10 administrative fee if the vehicle has never been registered in Connecticut or is more than 10 years old.
+- The inspection costs $88 in cash or check, plus a $10 administrative fee if the vehicle has never been registered in Connecticut or is 10 years old or older.

 - The vehicle must be brought to the inspection station on a flat-bed truck or car carrier.
 It cannot be driven or towed.